‘The Walking Dead’ Season 7B Teaser: Fans Should Prepare For ‘All Out War’

 Other potential victims include the likes of Morgan (Lennie James), Eugene Porter (Josh McDermitt), and Carol Peletier (Melissa McBride).
 Not to mention Daryl (Norman Reedus), though producers would definitely have their hands full if they ended Daryl’s storyline this season.

-Speaking of Daryl, Us Magazine is reporting that he might find love in the near future.
+Speaking of Daryl, Us Magazine is reporting that he might find love shortly.
 The question of Daryl’s bachelorhood has plagued fans for a long time.
 In fact, a new theory even made executive producer Greg Nicotero lose his mind.

 The incident happened during an interview on the Walker Stalker Bahamian cruise.
-One outspoken fans asked the producer if Daryl and Jesus might hook up in Season 7.
+One outspoken fan asked the producer if Daryl and Jesus might hook up in Season 7.

 “No!”
 Nicotero shouted in response.
 “There cannot be enough exclamation points after that no.”